jordanmkoncz/silverstripe-memberemailverification-example/README.md

  - `cd path/to/cloned/repository`
  - `composer install`

+Then create your `_ss_environment.php` file to specify the typical settings (database, environment, etc.).

 ## About

  - In `mysite/_config/config.yml` we define the `Email.admin_email` setting, which is the email address that verification emails are sent from.